-Join us for a screening of the film The Unknown Soldier, followed by a conversation with Visiting Professorial Fellow Michael Robertson and Sydney Jewish Museum historian Professor Konrad Kwiet.
+Join us for a screening of the film The Unknown Soldier, followed by a conversation with Professor Michael Robertson and Sydney Jewish Museum historian Professor Konrad Kwiet.

 For many years, Germans believed that the crimes of the Nazis were the responsibility of the SS and that the Wehrmacht were merely defending the Fatherland against the evils of Bolshevism.
 The humble “Landser” (Wehrmacht soldier) was as noble a figure as the Digger, Tommy or GI.

-Please see our COVID-19 safety guidelines on our website.
+Please see the Sydney Jewish Museum's COVID-19 safety guidelines on our website.